Here is Portland-Lewiston Interurban (PLI) No. 10, Arbutus

 train door seen on the No. 2 end.
 It has an interesting

 window setup.
-The upper window is able to slide down
+The upper window will slide down

 pole rope without opening the door.
 On the lower half of the